fare-patches/gerbil-wiki/The-Gerbil-Package-Manager.md

 Further down the road, we will want the package manager to perform privilege separation and compile as nobody with full sandboxing.
-But that's a lot of work for a problem of a different scale.
+But that's a lot of work for a problem of scale we don't have yet.

 Eventually we also plan to have signed packages, which can prevent watering hole attacks in service providers.
 Nonetheless, github is